Information & FAQ

 Why Collect Water In Rain Barrels?

-Rain water is a vastly under-used natural resource that we often take for granted.
+image of the earthRainwater is a vastly under-used natural resource that we often take for granted.
 There are many reasons to collect rain from your roof.
-Because rain water is a naturally soft water devoid of chemicals such as chlorine it is healthier for your garden, landscape and indoor plants.
+Because rainwater is a naturally soft water devoid of chemicals such as chlorine it is healthier for your garden, landscape and indoor plants.
 By harvesting rain, you will create a smaller impact on your municipal water source and reduce the amount of water you contribute to storm runoff.
 During the rainy months you can use the overflow on your rain barrel to divert water away from the storm system and into a permeable surface. [ More info about rainwater harvesting benefits ]

 How Can I Use Rain Barrels?

-Our rain barrels are not only used to harvest rain water.
+Our rain barrels and tanks are not only used to harvest rainwater.
 Some people have used them to store potable water for emergencies, camping or livestock.
 We've seen them used as outdoor showers and radiant heat for green houses.
 We provide customization for any situation.

 What Are The Rain Barrels Made of?